RxLoutre/quasan/README.md

 mamba env create -f quasan.yml
 ```

+An option allows Quasan to use PGAP as an annotation tool.
+PGAP was installed on Ilis by @Du and you can obtain more informations about the process here :  [PGAP HowTo by Du](https://gitlab.services.universiteitleiden.nl/duc/howtos/-/blob/master/Annotate%20genome%20for%20NCBI%20with%20PGAP.md "Thanks Du !").

 ## Pipeline overview

 Quasan is a pipeline that take as input raw reads from genomic DNA, from either Illumina or PacBio technologies.
 It expects a certain folder structure in order for it to work.
 In return, he will perform the following steps : Quality Check (Illumina only), Assembly, Assembly QC, Annotation, BCG Discovery.
 Quasan will produce his output in a structured way, keeping only essentials files and removing intermediary data.
 For more information about the expected structure, see chapter about Prerequisites.